mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Server Compatibility
 --------------------

 The unified test format is intended to only run against enterprise servers.
-Additionally, the unified test format makes use of the `FailCommand <enableTestCommands>`_ feature of mongodb.
-The server MUST be launched with the ``enableTestCommands`` parameter enabled.
+Additionally, many tests make use of `Server Fail Points`_, so servers MUST be launched with the ``enableTestCommands`` parameter enabled.

 Schema Version
 --------------